PhillipZeratul/MenuSystemWithZenject/README.md

 2. Add GlobalInstaller.cs to Project Context's Installer list. \
 GlobalInstaller.cs is where the global binding of Zenject happens.

-3. Create a new script that derives from Menu<> i.e.
+3. Create a new script that derives from Menu<> i.e. StartMenu.cs
 ```C#
 using Zenject;
 using MenuSystemWithZenject;